exiguus/app-book-link/apps/nuxt/content/about/index.md

 - Digitialize and share my bookshelf
 - Take a closer look at Nuxt 3 and Vue 3 Composition API and Vue + TypeScript
 - Deploy, Develop and Run Vercel Serverless Functions

+## Features

+What are the features of this app?

+- Search a book by ISBN, copy and share the book information

+Soon:

+- Search a book by Title and Author
+- Share the barcode with the OS share target picker
+- Share the result page with the OS share target picker